MIT Orientation Handout | ECTC

 Medical Information Technology (MIT) graduates prepare medical records and reports, maintain paper and electronic files, order supplies, perform accounting procedures, work with medical insurance and coding, and receive patients in a variety of health care settings.
 Some of the degree tracks include Medical Administrative, Medical Coding, Electronic Medical Records, Medical Office Management, and Medical Transcription.
 Students enrolled in the degree or diploma programs are required to complete an internship or capstone course.

-Although MIT students can complete more than one degree track, only one track can be applied for in PeopleSoft through the Student Self-Service Center and only one AAS degree will be awarded with the different tracks listed on the student’s diploma and/or student transcript.
+Although MIT students can complete more than one degree track, only one track can be applied for in PeopleSoft through the Student Self-Service and only one AAS degree will be awarded with the different tracks listed on the student’s diploma and/or student transcript.
 Once a track is completed, a student must go to the ECTC Records Office to apply for a second track.
 The student also needs to contact the Financial Aid Office.

 Students are assigned an advisor by the ECTC Advising Center.
 Lisa Cantrell will be the advisor for all MIT students whose home campus is ECTC; if your home campus is located at Ft.
 Knox, Springfield, or Leitchfield, you will be assigned an advisor from those campuses.
 Ms. Cantrell’s email address is lisa.cantrell@kctcs.edu and her office is located in Room 151E, Academic Technical Building.